Run for Cover (Sugababes song)

 "Run for Cover" is a song by British girl group Sugababes.
-Siobhan Donaghy, Keisha Buchanan, Mutya Buena, Jony Lipsey, Cameron McVey, and Paul Simm all co-wrote the song for the band's debut album One Touch (2000).
+Group members Siobhan Donaghy, Keisha Buchanan, and Mutya Buena wrote the song with Jony Lipsey, Cameron McVey, and Paul Simm for the band's debut album One Touch (2000).
 It was released as the album's third single on 9 April 2001 and reached the top 30 in Germany and the top 20 on the UK Singles Chart.

 Song information

 The song was produced by Lipsey, McVey and Simm.
 It received strong reviews from music critics.
-The track is one of the group's darkest and most haunting singles to date.
+The track was described as one of the group's darkest and most haunting singles to date at the time of the album's release.
 The lyrics describe escaping from the reality and harshness of the world, possibly an abusive relationship (you never seem to wonder/how much you make me suffer).
 It was released as the third single from the group's debut album One Touch in April 2001 and sold 64,242 copies.
+It charted at 13 when released before dropping to 43 in subsequent weeks.

+Cover versions

 In 2007, Czech singer Tereza Kerndlová covered the song as "Zhasis" for her album Orchidej.

 According to tunebat.com, the song is in the key of E minor and played at a tempo of 106 BPM.

+Legacy

 One Touch 20th Anniversary Edition

 On 11 May 2021, the Sugababes released a reworking of "Run for Cover" featuring singer MNEK.

+In 2025, it was featured in the Netflix series, Too Much in episode 10.

+Music video

+The music video was directed by Jamie Morgan (musician) and features the Sugababes on a night out in London across a number of different locations one of which was Westbourne Grove and another being Ladbroke Grove inbetween shots inside the back of a car and ends with a fade to black cut.

+Live performances

+At its peak charting at number 13 in the singles chart, they performed it on Top of the Pops in 2001.